Plains, Georgia: Points of interest

-Notable people
+Notable residents

-Former President Jimmy Carter was born in Plains at the Wise Sanitarium (now renamed the Lillian G. Carter Nursing Center, in honor of his mother).
-His wife Rosalynn, their daughter Amy, his younger brother Billy, his younger sister, Gloria Carter Spann, his youngest sister, Ruth Carter Stapleton, and first cousin Hugh Carter were also born in Plains.
-The former president and his wife returned to Plains when he left office, and continue to live there.
+President Jimmy Carter was born in Plains at the Wise Sanitarium, now renamed the Lillian G. Carter Nursing Center in honor of his mother.
+His wife Rosalynn and their daughter Amy were also born in Plains, as were his younger brother Billy, younger sister Gloria, youngest sister Ruth, and cousin Hugh.
+When he left office in 1981, Carter and his wife returned to live in the home in Plains they have occupied since 1961, where they both died.
+Rosalynn Carter died on November 19, 2023, and President Carter died on December 29, 2024.
+Both are interred on the grounds of their home, which is part of the Jimmy Carter National Historic Park.